spapas/spapas.github.io/content/django-unpoly.md

 So we are using the `up-emit` directive here to emit the `name:select` event *and* we pass it some data which must be a json object.
 Then this data will be available as a javascript object named `value` on the `up-on-accepted` callback.

-This may seem a little complex at first but it isn't after you understand it:
+So the flow is:

-1. We open a new overlay and wait for the `name:select` event to be emitted.
+1. When we click the suggest name link we open a new overlay and wait for the `name:select` event to be emitted.
 We don't care if we are a full page or already inside an overlay
-2. The overlay displays a link of client side `<a>` elements that emit the `name:select` event when clicked and also pass the selected name
+2. The suggest name overlay displays a link of `<a>` elements that emit the `name:select` event when clicked and also pass the selected name as data on the event
 3. The overlay opener receives the `name:select` event and closes the overlay.
-It then uses the data to fill an input
+It then uses the data to fill the `#id_name` input

 The second case is similar but instead of filling an input it opens a new overlay to create and select a new company.
 This is the create company link from inside the project form: